0xchase/modality/readme.md

  - [ ] Figure out features

 ### Hooks
+ - [x] Analysis commands for loops, functions, etc
+ - [x] Move analysis commands to the hook clasification
  - [ ] When hooking function calls, print args
  - [ ] Print function return values
  - [ ] Command to add hooks at locations, run some r2 command there